The Voice (American TV series) season 23

 The twenty-third season of the American reality television series The Voice premiered on March 6, 2023, on NBC.
 The season is presented by Carson Daly, who returned for his twenty-third season as host.
 The panel of coaches for the season consists of Blake Shelton, who returned for his twenty-third and final season as a coach; returning coach Kelly Clarkson, who returned for her ninth season after a one-season hiatus; and debuting coaches Chance the Rapper and Niall Horan.

-Gina Miles is named the winner of the season, with the closest margin to-date, marking Niall Horan's first win as a coach, with Horan becoming the third new coach, after Kelly Clarkson and John Legend, to win on his debut season, as well as the youngest coach to win a season.
+Gina Miles was named the winner of the season, with the closest margin to-date, marking Niall Horan's first win as a coach, with Horan becoming the third new coach, after Kelly Clarkson and John Legend, to win on his debut season, as well as the youngest coach to win a season.

 Overview

 Development

 On October 11, 2022, NBC announced that the show would be returning for a twenty-third season to be aired in spring 2023.
 Previously, it was announced that, beginning with the 2021–22 United States network television schedule, only one season would be produced per cyclical year, though it was reported that this decision was reversed upon the announcement of the season.
 Later, it was announced that the season would air on March 6.